huyng/passgen/README.md

 # PassGen - Password Generator

-PassGen is a simple command-line tool written in Go that generates secure random passwords.
+PassGen is a simple command-line password generation tool.
 It provides various options to customize the generated password, such as length, inclusion of special characters, lowercasing.

 It allows you to directly copy the password to the system clipboard.